mrzool/cv-boilerplate/README.md

 # CV/Résumé Boilerplate

+This little project should ease the pain of building and maintaining a CV or résumé using LaTeX.

+Since I find writing LaTeX code tedious and error-prone, I've ported the whole thing to [pandoc](http://pandoc.org/).
+By doing this, I can keep the actual content of the CV in a yaml file for easier editing and updating, while the layout lives in a separate TeX file.

 This repository contains a modified version of Dario Taborelli's [cvtex](https://github.com/dartar/cvtex) template.
 The original is targeted to academics and scientist, while this one should be well suited for everyone else.

-Since I find writing LaTeX tedious, I've ported the whole thing to [pandoc](http://pandoc.org/), abstracted the layout into a TeX file, and moved the content to a yaml file.

 Take a look at [output.pdf](output.pdf) to see the final result.